 An early-morning walk is a blessing for the whole day – Henry David Thoreau [4] So, begins the choice every day for urban dwellers – to walk or not to walk – to have a blessing as proposed by Thoreau, or to assess the daily commute - as summarized by Jeff Kober [5]: My intention is to get done with this commute… my intention will not be met until I get out of this car – as just a rather unpleasant means to get from point A to point B.

-As the modern urban landscape has evolved in the US over the last fifty years, pedestrianism was often not often on the list of high priorities for inclusion into the development of urban environments.
-As a result of this trend, there have been real, and negative, consequences: economically, epidemiologically, and environmentally on the inhabitants of many cities in western developed countries.
-Economically, we can observe that the percentage of income spent on transportation for working families has doubled, from one-tenth to one-fifth of household earnings from the 1970s to current era [6].
+As the modern urban landscape has evolved in the US over the last fifty years, pedestrianism was not often on the list of high priorities for inclusion into the development of urban environments.
+As a result of this trend, there have been real, and negative, consequences: economically, epidemiologically, and environmentally on the inhabitants of many cities in western developed countries CITATION NEEDED.
+Economically, we can observe that the percentage of income spent on transportation for working families has doubled, from one-tenth to one-fifth of household earnings from the 1970s to current era [6] IS THIS A DIRECT CONSEQUENCE OF WALKABILITY OR OF OTHER FACTORS?.
 So much so, that working families are currently spending more of their budget on transportation than housing.
 If we consider the health effects of urban living patterns, we observe that people living in less walkable neighborhoods are nearly twice as likely to be obese than people that live in walkable neighborhoods [6].
-This statistic, coupled with the statement: "Americans now walk the least of any industrialized nation in the world" [2], indicate a growing health problem due in part by a lack of physical activity.
-With all due respect to Thoreau, who found great energy and inspiration by walking near Walden Pond, it is just as interesting to observe carbon mapping in the US.
-When constructed on a per-household basis, this carbon mapping clearly demonstrates that suburban dwellers generate nearly twice as much carbon-dioxide, the main pollutant which contributes to global warming [4], as urban dwellers due to longer commutes and larger houses [3].
+This statistic, STATEMENTS DON’T HAVE ANY IMPACT.
+ONLY FACTS indicate a potential growing health problem due in part by a lack of physical activity.
+KEEP YOUR OPINIONS TO YOURSELF When constructed on a per-household basis, carbon mapping clearly demonstrates that suburban dwellers generate nearly twice as much carbon-dioxide as urban dwellers due to longer commutes and larger houses [3].

-As motivation for this work, we take heart that there is a growing movement in the US and other western nations to promote the concept of walkable cities as healthier places to live - economically, environmentally and physiologically - than the suburban, exurban, drive-till-you-qualify model of modern western development.
-We are motivated to consider what contributes to a more walkable city, and to provide a contribution to enabling understanding of urban planning that supports that aim.
+As There is a growing movement in the US and other western nations to promote the concept of walkable cities as healthier places to live - economically, environmentally and physiologically - than the suburban, exurban, drive-till-you-qualify model of modern western development CITE NEEDED.

-Within that context, a significant contributing element to a walkable city is pedestrian safety.
+A significant contributing element to a walkable city is pedestrian safety CITE NEEDED.
 As identified in the Toronto Pedestrian Charter [7] the six principles for building a vital urban pedestrian environment include: accessibility, equity, health and well-being, environmental sustainability, personal and community safety, and community cohesion and vitality.
 According to the city of Toronto, this is the first such pedestrian bill of rights in the world and serves to remind us that walking is valued for its social, environmental, and economic benefits.
-We are thus targeting our efforts to address the fifth of these principles, as it serves as the foundation for the others.
-Pedestrian safety is fundamental to a walkable city.
+WRITE FORMALLY.
+“We are …targeting…” IS INFORMAL AND NOT APPROPRIATE.
+YOU ARE ALSO NOT “TARGETING”.
+YOU DO NOT HAVE “AIMS” OR “GOALS”.
+YOU ARE SOLVING A PROBLEM.
+STATE YOUR PROBLEM!

 The US is experiencing an increase in the number of pedestrian fatalities, reaching a 25-year high in 2017, with nearly 6,000 fatalities [8].
 Newspaper articles in the Midwest identify an unfortunate occurrence: “An uptick in pedestrians being hit by cars in the Cincinnati and Northern Kentucky area has officials sounding the alarm.
 Three crashes just this week resulted in the death of three pedestrians.”